 My standard wood is African Blackwood generally thought of as 'the' wood for Bagpipes.
 You can however order your pipes made from any wood, such as Cocobolo, which is a beautiful deep red with a lovely pronounced grain, Ebony or indeed any wood of your choice.
 If this is what you require please enquire with me for price and availability.

-Prices reflect the fact that a case is not provided.
+Cases: Prices reflect the fact that a case is not provided.
 Cases are not provided for a very important reason.
 In recent years as a result of increasing airline fuel levies the cost of shipping has become extremely expensive.
 Shipping handlers such as DHL, Fedex & UPS now operate what they laughingly call 'volumetric pricing'.
 This is a way of charging you more for shipping.
 Instead of charging by weight of package - which is expensive enough - they take the size of the package and calculate a 'weight' based upon the size rather than the actual weight so that if the 'volumetric weight' is more than the actual weight - and of course it always is- that is what they charge.
 With the addition of a case shipping charges would be astronomical.
 Taking this into consideration it will be better for you the customer to source your own case if one is needed

 Special orders can be made and so if you have any ideas for that extra special set then I will be happy to discuss all of your requirements.
-All pictures above are from a special order set for a client using Mammoth Ivory, hand engraved silver metalwork and African Blackwood.

-Bags are made from the best quality leather that is just the right thickness to be sturdy yet supple.
+Bags are all made from the best quality leather that is just the right thickness to be sturdy yet supple.
 Guaranteed air-tight.

 Reeds are of course crucial to the peformance of any set of pipes.
-I have developed my reeds over 30 years of pipe-making experience and can assure you of the very best sound and performance available anywhere.
+I have developed my reeds in over 30 years of pipe-making experience and can assure you of the very best sound and performance available anywhere.
 My drone reeds are my own design of 'composite' reeds being constructed from copper bodies with cane tongues - the same cane as that used for chanter reeds i.e Arundo Donax.
 'Composite' reeds are very much more stable than pure cane reeds and are steadier in performance when temperature and humidity change, as when playing in sessions.
 I source my reed cane from the French company Rigotti, one of the main suppliers of reed cane for wind instruments situated in Cogolin.

 The Smallpipes Survival Guide.